 - The first thing you need to do is to ask your audience.
 Do the research and refer the content produced by your competition.
 Analyze the gap and fill it by adding value to your already relevant content.
 Conducting surveys and polls have become extremely easy today, especially with Facebook and Instagram, there are distinct features meant only for opinion sharing and polling.

 - Remember that your headline is very important.
-Lack of creativity here can cost you.
 Be it a blog, video, or a podcast, people first refer to the title or the headline, and if found relevant, they pursue it further.
 Basically, your headline should be strong and should be able to address the problem.

 - The length of a video or blog doesn’t really matter.
 You may have heard some telling “oh, it’s too long, people will not read it” or “hey, it’s too short!
 People may skip it.”
 Well, all that matters is answering objections and if you can address all the concerns that people have, you’re good to go.

 - The next thing you need to keep in mind is that there are different types of users who are visiting your website or blog.
-If you’re a product company, you will find a few sections of visitors are interested in your offerings and the other few are here just to consume your content.
+If your company is too small, you will find a few sections of visitors are interested in your offerings and the other few are here just to consume your original content.
 All you have to do is put yourselves in the shoes of your visitor’s and think about every possible scenario.
 Make sure you have a copy for every type of segment.

 - Last but not least, you need a documented strategy.
 Most marketers do not have a documented strategy.
 Why documented?
 Well, it’s just not only for you, but it’s also for the people who work with you or for you.

 As mentioned earlier, always document your content strategy for the following;